tcho6319/JGibson-Portfolio/documents/design-journey.md

 [If you feel like you haven't fully explained your design choices, or if you want to explain some other functions in your site (such as special design decisions that might not meet the final project requirements), you can use this space to justify your design choices or ask other questions about the project and process.]

+All of the content (both images and text) we plan on using has been provided on her current website, <https://www.jgibsonillustration.com>.
+However, outside of some organizational structures, we will be completely redesigning her website from scratch.

 --- <!-- ^^^ Milestone 1; vvv Milestone 2 -->